 I was looking at alternatives to a paid Screaming Frog license and got what I thought was a pretty bright idea.
 Build my own.
 How hard could it be?

 The answer, predictably, is: harder than I expected, more interesting than I anticipated, and ultimately worth it.
 The result is an open-source crawl engine I'm releasing today - a TypeScript monorepo with a crawl core, an MCP server that exposes it as Claude tools, and a Chrome pipe module that handles JavaScript-rendered pages.
-It's production-hardened, MIT-licensed, and built to be extended.
+It's MIT-licensed and built to be extended.
+It's a v1: the crawl core and the SSRF layer are tested, the rest isn't yet.

 This is the story of how it got designed the way it did.